interbit/docs-interbit/specs/app-account/control.md

 ### b. `ADD_KEY_TO_SPONSORED_CHAIN`

-Called from `oAuth covenant` when user completes authentication from a 2nd device, to add the public key for the new device to the private chain ACL.
+Called from `OAuth covenant` when user completes authentication from a 2nd device, to add the public key for the new device to the private chain ACL.

 #### payload